 There are many factors that impact user experience, but here are some areas to start with to help you determine you need to make adjustments

 - Use white space effectively.
-White space around elements make them more eye-catching.
+White space around elements makes them more eye-catching.

 - Provide clear and effective calls to action.